-- 30. How would you rate your mental wellbeing? - 31.
-How frequently do you meditate or practise mindfulness? - 32.
-What are you currently doing to practise mindfulness?
-(Select all that apply) - 33.
-How important is therapy/counselling to your overall wellbeing? - 34.
-Are you currently seeing a therapist/counsellor? - 35.
-What is preventing you from seeing a therapist/counsellor? - 36.
+30. How would you rate your mental wellbeing?

+31. How frequently do you meditate or practice mindfulness?

+32. What are you currently doing to practice mindfulness?
+(Select all that apply.)

+- 33. How important is therapy/counseling to your overall wellbeing? - 34.
+Are you currently seeing a therapist/counselor? - 35.
+What is preventing you from seeing a therapist/counselor? - 36.
 How important is practicing meditation and mindfulness to your overall wellbeing? - 37.
 How would you rate your overall fitness? - 38.
-How are you currently looking after your fitness?
-(Select all that apply) - 39.
+How are you currently tending to your fitness?
+(Select all that apply.) - 39.
 How frequently are you tending to your fitness? - 40.
 How would you rate your overall nutritional health? - 41.
-How are you currently practising good nutritional habits?
-(Select all that apply) - 42.
+How are you currently practicing good nutritional habits?
+(Select all that apply.) - 42.
 How would you rate your overall sleep health? - 43.
 On average, how many hours do you sleep each night? - 44.
-What is affecting your sleep quality?
-(Select all that apply) - 45.
-How often do you participate in your company's wellness programme?
+What is impacting your sleep quality?
+(Select all that apply.) - 45.
+How often do you participate in your company's wellness program?